 Am I too late to post a New Year’s Resolution?
 It involves this Horse’s Neck Cocktail.

-My attitude changed a couple of years ago when I finaly learned the secret to resolution success: just make easier resolutions.
-From now on there will be none of these impossible “lose 20 pounds” resolutions or “don’t spend any more than $100 a month on clothes” resolutions for me.
+My attitude began to change a couple of years ago when I learned the secret to resolution success: make easier resolutions.
+I no longer make these impossible “lose 20 pounds” resolutions and no more “don’t spend any more than $100 a month on clothes” resolutions for me either.

-Why should we resolve to “run a mile on the treadmill every night after work for an entire year “when we can just as easily resolve to “eat one cupcake a week during 2012″?
+Why should we resolve to “run a mile on the treadmill every night after work for an entire year “when we can just as easily resolve to “eat one cupcake a week?”

-I resolve to drink more cocktails in 2012.
+I hereby resolve to drink more cocktails in 2012.

 There.
 See how easy it that is?
-I bet you are filling silly for resolving in 2112 to save more money.
+I bet you are feeling silly for resolving to save more money.
 I’m quite sure I can handle this one.
-You should feel free to use it if you have not yet thought of anything for yourself.
+Feel free to use my resolution if you have not yet thought of anything for yourself.

 Yes, I am resolving to practice more mixology in 2012.
 What?
 Were you assuming I was pledging to consume a higher quantity of alcohol?
 Nope.
 I’m talking quality, people.
 2011 was a lazy year for me when it came to getting creative at the bar and mixing up the drinks.
 Unfortunately, more often than not when I felt the desire (um, need) to imbibe I would simply pop the cork off a bottle of chardonnay and call it a night.
 What a waste.